Alejogb1/job-board/blog-data/why-does-using-a-custom-transformer-in-a-scikit-learn-pipeline-produce-an-error.md

 id: "why-does-using-a-custom-transformer-in-a-scikit-learn-pipeline-produce-an-error"
 ---

-Let's tackle this error.
+error.
 It’s a common head-scratcher when first implementing custom transformers within scikit-learn pipelines, and frankly, something I've personally tripped over more than once during my tenure working with machine learning models.
 The issue often boils down to the expected interface of a scikit-learn transformer, and where we might miss adhering to it when crafting our custom solutions.

 The primary error, which usually manifests as something along the lines of `AttributeError: 'MyCustomTransformer' object has no attribute 'fit'`, highlights a fundamental incompatibility: scikit-learn pipelines expect transformers to be objects adhering to a specific protocol.
 This protocol requires the presence of at least two critical methods: `fit` and `transform`.
 In some contexts, `fit_transform` might be needed as well, especially if you want your transformer to operate as a standalone step outside the fit phase.
 Failing to implement these correctly (or at all) throws off the pipeline's internal mechanics and leads to the errors you're seeing.